GasolSun36/gasolsun36.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a incoming Ph.D. student in Computer Science at **University of Illinois Urbana-Champaign (UIUC)**, under the supervision of [Prof. Jiawei Han](http://hanj.cs.illinois.edu/).
+I am a first-year Ph.D. student in Computer Science at **University of Illinois Urbana-Champaign (UIUC)**, under the supervision of [Prof. Jiawei Han](http://hanj.cs.illinois.edu/).

 Before this, I received my Bachelor’s degree (2017-2021, computer science), Master's degree (2021-2024, computer science) from **Shandong University** and **Xiamen University**, respectively.
 I also worked as researcher at **DAMO Academy, Alibaba Group** from August, 2024 to June, 2025.

 🤔 Currently, my research interests are primarily focused on Large Language Models (LLMs), covering the following topics:
 - **Knowledge-Augmented LLMs** allow LLMs to make full use of external knowledge to solve real-world problems.